jupyter/notebook/docs/source/notebook.rst

 The notebook consists of a sequence of cells.
-A cell is a multi-line text input field, and its contents can be executed by using :kbd:`Shift-Enter`, or by clicking either the "Run Cell" button (which lloks similar to an audio player button) in the toolbar, or by selecting `Run` from the `Cell` menu.
+A cell is a multi-line text input field, and its contents can be executed by using :kbd:`Shift-Enter`, or by clicking either the "Run Cell" button (which looks similar to an audio player button) in the toolbar, or by selecting `Run` from the `Cell` menu.
 The execution behavior of a cell is determined the cell's type.
 There are four types of cells: **code cells**, **markdown